mattyod/gulp-job/README.md

 ## Use case

-Gulp job will wrap a file in a seld invoking function that in turn binds the 'file' to a namespace on an object.
+Gulp job will wrap a file in a self invoking function that in turn binds the 'file' to a namespace on an object.
 The following describes the specific use case that lead to the creation of _gulp-job_.

 Lets say you have a Jade template, something like: